Andrew640/Andrew/README.md

 * ~~For every tweet output it directly from PHP using 'echo'.~~
 * ~~Next, output the tweets using smarty, in a nicely designed page.~~
 * ~~Add in a 'text field' where the user can change the twitter handle, and it will get the entered user's tweets.
 Store the selected 'twitter handle' in a cookie.~~
-* Use javascript and the HTML5 Localstorage api, to store the tweets retrieved from Twitter, and only fetch/refresh tweets every 10 minutes.
+* Use javascript and the HTML5 Local storage api, to store the tweets retrieved from Twitter, and only fetch/refresh tweets every 10 minutes.
 Therefore you will need to store when the last 'synced' time was.